Wale (rapper): 2007–2009: National attention and major label signing

 In January 2007, Wale released a new single to radio called "Good Girls" produced by Gerard Thomas and Demario Bridges for TeamMusicGroup (LeTroy Davis).
 Wale later appeared on Mark Ronson's remix of Lily Allen's "Smile" and was a headliner on Ronson's UK tour that year promoting Ronson's second album Version.
 In June 2007, Wale signed to a production deal with Ronson's Allido Records.
 Wale released his third mixtape, 100 Miles & Running, on July 11, as a free download on his Myspace page.
 This mixtape includes features from Mark Ronson, Daniel Merriweather, Amy Winehouse, and Lily Allen.
 It was released on the same day as his performance at the Highline Ballroom, in Manhattan.
 The Highline show was to promote the US release of Mark Ronson's album and included performances by Mark Ronson, Wale, Saigon, and Daniel Merriweather.
 Jay-Z, Beyoncé, Kanye West, Maroon 5, Clive Davis, Eve and Danny Masterson were all in attendance.
 There, Wale was interviewed by MTV News correspondent J. D. Tuminski for his first national TV feature on August 16.
-With Ronson, Wale performed "W. A. L. E. D. A. N. C. E. ", a remix of Justice's "D.A.N.C.E." from Wale's 100 Miles mixtape, at the 2007 MTV Video Music Awards in Las Vegas.
+With Ronson, Wale performed "W.A.L.E.D.A.N.C.E.", a remix of Justice's "D.A.N.C.E." from Wale's 100 Miles mixtape, at the 2007 MTV Video Music Awards in Las Vegas.
 The Washington Post profiled Wale on the front page of the Sunday Style section in the October 21, 2007, edition.
 He was also featured on the cover of the 150th issue of URB along with French electro group Justice.

 In March 2008, Wale signed a joint venture deal with Mark Ronson's Allido Records and Interscope, joining Rhymefest and Daniel Merriweather as Allido artists.
 Epic Records, Atlantic Records, and Def Jam all competed to sign Wale.
-On May 30, Wale released his fourth mixtapeThe Mixtape About Nothing, heavily produced by Best Kept Secret.
+On May 30, Wale released his fourth mixtape The Mixtape About Nothing, heavily produced by Best Kept Secret.
 Wale said that the television show Seinfeld inspired The Mixtape About Nothing: "the TV show's 'honest dialogue' mirrors his lyrical style, which frequently references pop culture and politics while avoiding gangster-rap bluster".

-After signing with Interscope, Wale began recording tracks for his major label debut: in a 2008 interview with Express, a newspaper published by the Washington Post Company, Wale announced that he was recording a song with Chrisette Michele called "Shades", which discusses inter-black racism.
-Wale also appeared on Interscope label mate DJ Greg Street's single "Dope Boys" which samples Hip Hop classic T.R.O.Y. alongside Lupe Fiasco and Kardinal Offishall.
-Rapper Young Chris of rap duo Young Gunz also began plans for a collaboration mixtape with Wale.
+After signing with Interscope, Wale began recording tracks for his major label debut; in a 2008 interview with Express, a newspaper published by the Washington Post Company, Wale announced that he was recording a song with Chrisette Michele called "Shades", which discusses inter-black racism.
+Wale and rapper Young Chris of the rap duo Young Gunz also began plans for a collaboration mixtape.
+In September 2008, Wale was featured on a remix of Solange's "Fuck the Industry".
+He also appeared alongside Lupe Fiasco and Kardinal Offishall on Interscope label mate DJ Greg Street's single "Dope Boys" which samples "They Reminisce Over You (T.R.O.Y.)".